canonical/rockcraft/docs/reference/commands.rst

 build
 ^^^^^
-Builds artifacts defined for each part.
+Builds artefacts defined for each part.

 stage
 ^^^^^
-Stages built artifacts into a common staging area, for each part.
+Stages built artefacts into a common staging area, for each part.

 prime
 ^^^^^